My Plantiful Cooking

 • Bring a pot of water to a gentle simmer and cook pasta according to package instructions.
 Add edamame to the pot during the last few minutes of cooking.

-• Drain edamame and pasta from the pot and rinse with cold water.
+• Cook pasta until tender.
+Drain the edamame and pasta from the pot, then rinse with cold water.
 Set aside.

-• While pasta is cooking, make the Italian dressing by combining all ingredients in a blender and blend until smooth.
+• While the pasta cooks, make the creamy Italian dressing by combining all the ingredients in a blender and blending until smooth.

 • In a large salad bowl, place in all ingredients and pour in dressing.
 Mix until everything is thoroughly combined.
 Give it a taste and add more seasonings, if needed.